easybuilders/easybuild-tutorial/docs/2021-lust/creating_easyconfig_files.md

 ### Mandatory parameters

-Let's start by getting the mandatory easyconfig parameter defined in the easyconfig file:
+Let's start by getting the mandatory easyconfig parameters defined in the easyconfig file:

 ```python
 name = 'eb-tutorial'